Thenlie/mdnman/lib/javascript/web_api/pointer_lock_api/index.md

 ## Simple example walkthrough

 We've written a [pointer lock demo](https://mdn.github.io/dom-examples/pointer-lock/) ([see source code](https://github.com/mdn/dom-examples/tree/main/pointer-lock)) to show you how to use it to set up a simple control system.
-This demo uses JavaScript to draw a ball on top of an {{ htmlelement("canvas") }} element.
+This demo uses JavaScript to draw a ball on top of a {{ htmlelement("canvas") }} element.
 When you click the canvas, pointer lock is then used to remove the mouse pointer and allow you to move the ball directly using the mouse.
 Let's see how this works.

 We set initial x and y positions on the canvas: